CNES/cars/docs/source/user_guide/configuration.rst

     **ROI**

     A terrain ROI can be provided by user.
-It can be eather a vector file (Shapefile for instance) path, or a GeoJson dictionnary.
+It can be either a vector file (Shapefile for instance) path, or a GeoJson dictionnary.
 These structures must contain a single Polygon.

     .. code-block:: json